 You’ve made the decision to go to college.
 Now what?
 Talk to someone who can help you navigate the application and enrollment process and enlist friends and family to support and encourage you on this journey!

-Many communities have a Tennessee Reconnect Community Center.
-These centers have qualified staff to answer your questions about going to college, assist you in the decision making process, with the FAFSA form, and in navigating your educational pathway.
-Visit the Tennessee Reconnect Community Page to see if you live in a county that offers these free services to adults interested in completing a college degree and reconnect today!
+Tennessee Reconnect Communities have qualified staff to answer your questions about going to college, assist you in the decision making process, with the FAFSA form, and provide navigational support for your educational pathway.
+Contact your local Tennessee Reconnect Community to learn more about the services they offer.

-Every college and university has an office or individual ready to help you navigate your way to and through college – look at your college’s Portrait page to find out how to contact them.
+Every college and university has an office or individual ready to help you navigate your way to and through college.
+Check out your school’s College Portrait page to find out how to contact them.
 They can also connect you to campus resources and support systems.

 Create a Student Passport: